 It makes sense for a banking or government services app to ask for your personal details, and many apps will ask for permission to obtain your location from your phone.
 It's usually safe to agree to share your location information, and transport apps and Google Maps, for instance, need your location to work accurately.

 When to give personal details

-Even though apps obtained through the App Store or Play Store are generally safe, you should still be careful.
+Even though apps obtained through the App Store or Google Play are generally safe, you should still be careful.
 When an app asks you for personal information or for permission to do something, make sure you understand why it's required.

 When not to give personal details